amitsin6h/mozcodepaste/README.md

 #### Run locally

-1. In the console, download a copy of the source with git clone https://github.com/amitsin6h/mozcodepaste.git.
+1. In the console, download a copy of the source with `git clone https://github.com/amitsin6h/mozcodepaste.git`.
-2. Enter the new mozcodepaste directory with cd mozcodepaste.
+2. Enter the new mozcodepaste directory with `cd mozcodepaste`.
-3. Make sure you have successfully installed nodejs and npm.
+3. Make sure you have successfully installed **nodejs** and **npm**.
-4. Install all the modules from package.json using npm install package.json.
+4. Install all the modules from package.json using `npm install package.json`.